Eyosiyas8/twitter-scraper-v1/README.md

 ### Installation Files (all-in-one)

-pip3 install elasticsearch tqdm pymongo parawrap selenium lxml pandas twint colored apscheduler chromedriver-autoinstaller
+pip3 install elasticsearch tqdm pymongo parawrap selenium lxml pandas colored apscheduler chromedriver-autoinstaller pip3 install --upgrade -e git+https://github.com/twintproject/twint.git@origin/master#egg=twint

 ### About Chromedriver

 Make sure the chrome webdriver is the same version with your chrome browser
 - open google chrome and paste chrome://settings/help
 - search for a chrome webdriver with that specific version number

-### For Problematic twint

-pip3 install --upgrade -e git+https://github.com/twintproject/twint.git@origin/master#egg=twint

 ### For more information on twint